 For these reasons, Turkish Colognes are not long-lasting.

 What are the best Turkish Cologne brands?

 Duru, Selin or Rebul, or Eyüp Sabri Tuncer Colognes are the best brands.
-They are the most selling and top quality Turkish Kolonya Brands.
+These Colognes are the most popular and top-quality Turkish Kolonya Brands.

 You can see one or two of these brands on my work table every time because I love to use them as a refresher.

 Today on my desktop, I had Duru’s Lemon Flower and Selin’s Juniper Colognes.

 Selin has been produced by Eczacıbaşı (a Turkish pharmaceutical company) since 1912.
 I love their Juniper Blue Spruce fragrance.